Back Roads of the Chihuahuan Desert & Canyonlands - 10 Day Tour

 Day 8: Nonoava / Sleep in a Cavern (B,L,D)

 Today our small group of travelers will pack up to start heading north.
 This will be the longest day of driving with the bulk of it (about 4½ hours) taking place in the morning.
 Our first stop will be the small town of Norogachi.
-Here you will be able to stretch your legs and have a nice outdoor picnic lunch with a great view.
+Here we'll be able to stretch our legs and have a nice outdoor picnic lunch with a great view.